jochen777/jFormchecker/doc/concept.md

 For example the FormBuilder renders the <form ...> </form> tags, the structure of an input element (help-text above or under a form-element, a special css-class ...).

-It's a good idea to generate a tailored FormBuilder for your site.
+It's a good idea to write a tailored FormBuilder for your site.
 You can have even multiple FormBuilder, for example one for the desktop-version and one for the mobile version.

 There are some prebuild Formbuilders which you can use without coding them yourself: